kailash-manasarovar/statement/docs/timeline/2026/june.md

 !!! quote "Principle of miracles number 19"
     - Miracles rest on the law and order of eternity, not of time.

+## Tiny wounds on the skin close to my right kidney

+- I start to notice multiple little bumps and scratches on the skin around the area of my right kidney, as if a little gnat had been biting away at me, but only there and nowhere else.
+- I thought they were spots, and picked them creating scabs.
+- But they didn't heal.
+- They kept coming back, like the scab on the keyhole surgery entrypoint on my lower stomach.
+- Lab-rats.
+I've been saying this for years.